Gabospa/Gabospa/README.md

 ### Hi there I'm Gabriel Ospina 👋

 Electrical Engineer| Backend Dev | Datascience | Python Dev from Colombia :colombia:.
-- 🌱 I’m currently learning Backend, Datascience, and Computer science from PlatziMaster
+- 🌱 I’m currently learning Backend, Computer science and Architecture Design from PlatziMaster
 - ⚡ I started a new career where every day you learn tons of new things and that is exciting.